arief25ramadhan/udacity-behavioral-cloning/README.md

 # **Behavioral Cloning**

-To do:
-* Add Nvidia model image
-* Explain briefly about it
-* Add image of car
-* Image of flipped
-* Image of data augmentation
-* Image Normal
-* Grayscaling

 ## 1. Project Aim

 This project aims to train a neural network to drive a car inside a track without getting out of the lane for at least one lap.